Our grounds, buildings and facilities are well maintained and include :

 An outdoor seating area protected by heavy shade cloth.
 For quiet activities during playtimes.

 Our library has a large range of engaging fiction, non-fiction, and picture story books.
-All classes have a timetabled weekly library lesson in the library taken by the class teacher.
+All classes have a timetabled weekly library lesson in the library taken by the class teacher or library teacher.
 A developmental program of library skills, literature appreciation and research skills are taught.
 Children are encouraged to borrow books weekly.
 All classes have access to the library collection from the database on classroom computers.
-Students may use the library computers for research purposes during lessons and when the library is open.
+Students may use the library for research purposes during lessons and when the library is open.

 Overdue books process: